sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 title: "Optimizing a code intelligence commit graph (Part 2)"
 author: Eric Fritz
 authorUrl: https://eric-fritz.com
-description: "We enabled Sourcegraph to resolve code intelligence queries on commits missing a code intelligence index, but ran into scalability challenges for users with large commit graphs.
+description: "We enabled Sourcegraph to resolve code intelligence requests for commits missing an index, but ran into scalability challenges when dealing with large commit graphs.
 Here's how we unearthed and resolved the problem."
 publishDate: 2021-05-24T18:00-07:00
 tags: [blog]
 slug: optimizing-a-code-intel-commit-graph-part-2